mobile marketing strategy

 Page speed is crucial.
 Even if you come up with an Oscar-winning mobile strategy, your conversions will be down in the sink if the website takes ages to load.

 The quick way to check your mobile page speed is with Google’s PageSpeed Insights.
+This test will also show you suggestions for page speed improvement.

 Check How Your Conversion Pages Are Performing